Teenage Mood Disorders Demystified

 Home » Gen Alpha Articles » Difference between teenage mood disorders and typical moodiness in adolescents/tweens/teens

-Estimated reading time: 9 minutes
+Estimated reading time: 8 minutes

-But how do you tell if your teen’s moodiness is just a normal part of growing up or a sign of something more serious?
+But how do you tell if your teen’s moodiness is just a normal part of growing up.
+Or a sign of something more serious?

 Teenage Mood Disorders vs. Regular Mood Swings